mekinney/Docs/aspnetcore/mvc/controllers/filters.md

 [!code-csharp[Main](./filters/sample/src/FiltersSample/Startup.cs?name=snippet_ConfigureServices&highlight=5-7)]

 Filters can be added by type or by instance.
 If you add an instance, that instance will be used for every request.
-If you add a type, it will be type-activated, meaning an instance will be created for each request and any constructor dependencies will be populated by DI.
+If you add a type, it will be type-activated, meaning an instance will be created for each request and any constructor dependencies will be populated by [dependency injection](../../fundamentals/dependency-injection.md) (DI).
 Adding a filter by type is equivalent to `filters.Add(new TypeFilterAttribute(typeof(MyFilter)))`.

 ## Cancellation and Short Circuiting